PactInteractive/image-downloader/.github/ISSUE_TEMPLATE/feature_request.md

 A short description of your idea.

 ## URL
-URL where you think this feature would be useful (for example https://www.reddit.com)
+URL where you think this feature would be useful (for example: https://www.reddit.com)

 ## Screenshots
 If applicable, add screenshots to help explain your idea.